SemanticLab/semanticlab.github.io/education.md

 Since 2014, we have been conducting workshops and edit-a-thons for students, professionals, and scholars providing the foundational knowledge and practical experience to contribute data to Wikipedia and Wikidata.

-[Wikidata Day 2024](https://en.wikipedia.org/wiki/Wikipedia:Meetup/NYC/Wikidata_Day_2024) Co-hosted with Wikimedia NYC and Girls Who Code, Pratt Institute School of Information, New York, October 26, 2024.
+[Wikidata Day 2024](https://en.wikipedia.org/wiki/Wikipedia:Meetup/NYC/Wikidata_Day_2024) Pratt Institute School of Information, New York, October 26, 2024.

 [The Art of SPARQLing](https://docs.google.com/presentation/d/1CC2rP6dLfplBZfsF1SbHLEBOBCpuf2aQRSEIRBXeQos/edit#slide=id.p), Pratt Institute School of Information, February 23, 2024